 About the Prize

-In the words of Maureen Freely, current President of English PEN and Head of English and Comparative Literary Studies at Warwick: "We've come a long way with the championing of world literature over the past decade, welcoming in a multiplicity of voices which have gone on to enrich us all.
+In the words of Maureen Freely, former President of English PEN and Professor of Creative Writing at Warwick: "We've come a long way with the championing of world literature over the past decade, welcoming in a multiplicity of voices which have gone on to enrich us all.
 In the same period, however, we've noticed that it is markedly more difficult for women to make it into English translation.
 This prize offers us an opportunity to welcome in the voices and perspectives we've missed thus far."

 Rules and How to Enter